muhammad-usama-sardar/rats-sec-cons/draft-rats-sardar-sec-cons.md

 confidential data {{Meeting-122-TLS-Slides}}.

 # Potential Mitigations
-This section describes the countermeasures and their evaluation.
+This section will describe the countermeasures and their evaluation.
+See {{Meeting-124-RATS-Slides}}.

 # Examples of Specifications That Could Be Improved